 About Owasco Lake

-Owasco Lake’s name may have been derived from the Iroquois word dwas-co, meaning bridge on the water.
-The name may also have been derived from the word was-co, meaning floating bridge.
+Owasco Lake’s name may have been derived from the Iroquois word dwas-co or was-co, meaning bridge on the water,

 At the lake’s northern end is Emerson Park, a county park featuring a beach and boat launch.